MicrosoftDocs/windows-itpro-docs/devices/surface-hub/set-up-your-surface-hub--configure--first-run-program.md

 In order to get the latest features and fixes, you should update your Surface Hub as soon as you finish all of the preceding first-run steps.

 1. Make sure the device has access to the Windows Update servers or to Windows Server Update Services (WSUS).
-To configure WSUS, see [**Using WSUS**](manage-surface-hub-windows-updates.md#using-wsus).
+To configure WSUS, see [Using WSUS](manage-surface-hub-windows-updates.md#using-wsus).
 2. Open Settings, click **Update & security**, then **Windows Update**, and then click **Check for updates**.
 3. If updates are available, they will be downloaded.
 Once downloading is complete, click the **Update now** button to install the updates.
 4. Follow the onscreen prompts after the updates are installed.
 You may need to restart the device.